 UNT is committed to helping keep our Mean Green Family as safe and healthy as possible.
 UNT requires the use of face coverings by all community members inside building and in public settings outside, especially where other social distancing measures are difficult to maintain (e.g., common work spaces, meeting rooms, laboratories, classrooms, etc.).

 Why am I required to wear a mask?

 Appropriate use of face coverings is critical in minimizing risks to yourself and others near you.
-Texas Governor Greg Abbott mandated that masks be worn in counties with more than 20 COVID-19 cases.
 The CDC recommends the wearing of face coverings to prevent the spread of COVID-19.

 I didn’t know I needed to wear a face covering.
 Where can I get one?

 UNT is providing two cloth face coverings to each faculty and staff member.
 Faculty and staff should check with their direct supervisor to learn how to obtain their face coverings.

 UNT keeps a supply of disposable masks for students or guests who may forget their regular face covering.
 These masks are intended to be a backup option to ensure all members of the UNT community follow the face covering requirement.

 UNT students in need of a mask can stop by numerous campus buildings to pick up a mask.